explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-7x-more-code-than-is-necessary.markdown

 write brings fear, "something could go wrong here, I'd better handle it and log a nice message, at least it'll show we foresaw the problem happening!"

-Usually one or two exceptions are caught, but there are untold number of exceptions that could occur, why catch just those?

-Maybe you're catching the exception to ignore it.
-This is usually a bad idea as well.

 The rule of exceptions is to "throw early, catch late".
 Catch late if you need to handle exceptions.
 Don't wrap every line in a try block.

+Maybe you're catching the exception to ignore it.
+This is usually a bad idea as well.

 Just let the exception occur.